-Assigning data to Flash gadgets
+Displaying data in Flash gadgets

 Editing or adding an Adobe Flash gadget to a dashboard displays Gadget Builder-Data, where the developer selects data to display.
-A flash gadget can display any data set or data cube from a data object file.
+A Flash gadget can display any data set or data cube from a data object file.